Kaushik-Puttaswamy/Master-Thesis-Transparency_MedTranscription_BERT_XAI/README.md

 # Research Field

-This thesis focuses on evaluating the performance of BERT-based models in medical transcription and exploring XAI techniques to enhance model transparency and interpretability.
-The research aims to provide insights into the model's decision-making process, crucial for building trust in healthcare applications.
-Integrating BERT with XAI seeks to create a more understandable transcription system, facilitating better clinical judgments and improved patient care.
+This thesis aims to assess the effectiveness of BERT-based models in medical transcription and investigate XAI methods to increase the model's interpretability.
+The research objectives aim to uncover the model's decision-making process, which is crucial for fostering trust in healthcare applications.
+Implementing BERT, along with XAI, aims to develop a better transcription system that could improve clinical decisions and, consequently, patients' outcomes.

 # Research Problem

-The research problem focuses on the lack of transparency and interpretability in deep learning models used for medical transcription.
-Given the high stakes in healthcare, it is critical to understand how these models make decisions to ensure dependability and safety.
-Present models' opacity raises concerns about their clinical use.
-This study aims to develop strategies for elucidating the elements influencing model predictions, thereby enhancing trust and accountability in medical applications.
+The research problem focuses on the opaqueness of deep learning models used in medical document transcription.
+Because of the nature of applications in the healthcare industry, it is necessary to know how these models arrive at decisions to improve dependability and safety.
+Current models’ lack of transparency is worrisome when it comes to applications in clinical settings.
+This work aims to identify the components that influence model predictions, thereby enhancing the model's reliability and transparency in the medical field.

 # Research Objectives

-This research evaluates the performance of fine-tuned BERT models in classifying medical transcription data, aiming for state-of-the-art results.
-It investigates the decision-making process of BERT models using SHAP XAI for interpretability and compares different pre-trained BERT models to identify the highest-performing one.
-Additionally, it analyzes model errors using word importance metrics to identify and address systematic errors posing potential safety risks in clinical settings.
+This study seeks to compare the performance of fine-tuned BERT models for medical transcription data, aiming at providing the best results.
+It also aims to examine how BERT models make decisions using SHAP XAI for explanation and determine which pre-trained BERT model gives the best result.
+Furthermore, it uses word importance metrics to analyze models' systematic errors and identify risks that may threaten patient safety in clinical environments.

 # Literature Review Summary

-Medical text transcription is vital for effective healthcare communication and decision-making.
-AI-driven methods, including BERT-based models like BioBERT and ClinicalBERT, show promise but often lack interpretability.
-Integrating XAI approaches like SHAP and LIME is still developing, and systematic comparisons across medical specialties are needed.
-Unstructured clinical notes and limited annotated datasets present challenges, requiring domain-specific preprocessing and collaboration with clinical professionals to improve AI model accuracy and practicality.
+Medical texts are transcribed.
+It holds significant importance in the field of health as it aids in the communication and handling of health-related concerns.
+People have used AI-based methods like BERT and its variants, such as BioBERT and ClinicalBERT, but interpretability typically presents a challenge.
+The integration of such XAI approaches as SHAP is still under construction, and comparable studies across medical fields are lacking.
+More free-text clinical notes and less annotated datasets have some issues, which need domain-specific pre-processing and more clinical experts’ help for AI model enhancement and usability.

 # Research Gap

-Despite advancements with BERT-based models in medical text transcription, there is a lack of systematic studies comparing their performance across medical disciplines.
-Current research often neglects interpretability and transparency, which are essential for clinical adoption.
-The integration of XAI methods like SHAP and LIME is still in its early stages, and comprehensive comparisons between traditional and transformer-based models using standardized datasets are missing.
-Additionally, the challenges of unstructured clinical notes and limited annotated datasets necessitate improved preprocessing and data augmentation techniques.
+Despite the evident progress in using BERT-based models in medical text transcription, there is still no comprehensive comparative analysis of their performance.
+The strategies used in modern studies are not very transparent, which makes it critical for clinicians to adopt the methods.
+Currently, the implementation of XAI methods such as SHAP is quite limited, and the comparison between traditional and transformer-based models on standardized datasets is not available.
+Moreover, due to the unstructured nature of clinical notes and the scarcity of annotated datasets, there is a need to improve the preprocessing and data augmentation steps.

 # Research Methodology

-This study delves into the application of BERT-based language models for classifying medical text transcriptions across various disciplines, addressing significant gaps in existing literature.
-By systematically comparing BERT variations and integrating XAI techniques, the research aims to enhance both accuracy and interpretability in clinical contexts.
-Through rigorous data preprocessing, exploratory analysis, and robust model evaluation, the study strives to provide actionable insights to improve the reliability and ethical implementation of AI-driven medical transcription categorization.
+This study focuses on the analysis of BERT-based language models to classify medical text transcription in all subject areas, solving essential problems from previous research.
+Because of this, the study aims to make clinical applications more accurate and easier to understand by systematically comparing different versions of BERT and using XAI techniques.
+The study's goal is to show that AI can reliably and ethically sort medical transcriptions into groups.
+This will be done through thorough data preparation, exploratory analysis, and rigorous model evaluation.

 # Dataset
 This dataset has 4999 rows of records and six columns (‘Unnamed: 0,’ ‘description,’ ‘medical_specialty,’ ‘sample_name,’ ‘transcription,’ and ‘keywords’), as shown below.